-ENGIE's second option is to create "soft-scheduled" generators as a new class of participant.
+ENGIE's second option was to create "soft-scheduled" generators as a new class of participant.
 These generators would inform AEMO of their intended generation but would not have to participate in bidding or to follow dispatch instructions.

-ENGIE considers the potential benefits of this option are that it improves the information available in the pre-dispatch and dispatch processes because the information is from market participants rather than as forecast by AEMO.
-It considers that more accurate information will result in more informed decisions by market participants and more efficient dispatch.
+ENGIE considered the potential benefits of this option would be that it improves the information available in the pre-dispatch and dispatch processes because the information would be from market participants rather than as forecast by AEMO.
+It considered that more accurate information would result in more informed decisions by market participants and more efficient dispatch.

-ENGIE's rule change request discusses the need for participants to comply with the information they provide to AEMO, and it notes that currently there is no such compliance mechanism.
+ENGIE's rule change request discussed the need for participants to comply with the information they provided to AEMO, and it noted that currently there is no such compliance mechanism.